British occupation of Bushehr: Third occupation (1915)

-Britain's action was the beginning of the series of struggles of the Tangestanis along with the help of Wassmuss against the occupation of Bushehr.
+Britain's action was the beginning of the series of struggles of the Tangestanis along with the help of Wilhelm Wassmuss against the occupation of Bushehr.
 One of the noteworthy points in the occupation of Bushehr was that the British sealed the stamps with their desired title.
 On these stamp it was written: "Bushire Under British Occupation".
 It is said that until the end of the occupation of Bushehr in October 1915, some types of this stamp were printed.

-During this invasion, the British forces disarmed the local Gendarmerie forces of Bushehr, seized three Iranian vessels stationed in the Bushehr port including the Mozaffari frigate, and armed boats named "Azerbaijan" and "Mazandaran".
-British forces raised the Union Flag over the seat of government of Bushehr (Amiriyeh Building).
-14 residents of Bushehr who protested the occupation the day after it commenced were arrested and deported to India.
+During this invasion, the British forces disarmed the local Gendarmerie forces, seized three Iranian vessels stationed in Bushehr port, including the Mozaffari frigate, and two armed boats named "Azerbaijan" and "Mazandaran".
+British forces raised the Union Flag over Bushehr's seat of government (Amiriyeh Building).
+Fourteen residents of Bushehr who protested the occupation the day after it commenced were arrested and deported to India.

 Aftermath

 The command and logistics center of British military operations in Mesopotamia (against the Ottoman Empire) was Bushehr; therefore, the control of this area was very important for the British.
 The British fortified the entry bottlenecks to Bushehr by installing trenches, guard posts, artillery, and barbed wire.